This post may contain affiliate links. Please see our disclosure policy.

 These old-fashioned baked beans use simple pantry staples, but each ingredient helps build that signature sweet-and-savory flavor.

-- Navy Beans: The classic choice for baked beans, as they are creamy, tender, and soak up the sauce beautifully.
-This recipe includes instructions for both dried beans and canned beans, so you can choose what works best for your schedule.
+- Navy Beans: This recipe includes instructions for both dried beans and canned beans, so you can choose what works best for your schedule.
+If using dried beans, check the expiration date on the bag.
+Expired beans can remain tough no matter how long they cook.

-Don't let the process of making baked beans from scratch intimidate you, it is really quite simple!
-I have even provided a few modifications to speed things up without sacrificing any flavor!
+Don't let the process of making baked beans from scratch intimidate you, it is really quite simple -- whether you start with dried beans or canned beans.

 If starting this recipe with dried navy beans, place them in a large bowl and cover with cold water by several inches.
 Let soak overnight, or for at least 8 hours.

 After soaking, drain, add to a large pot, cover with fresh water, and bring to a simmer over medium-high heat.
-Once bubbling, reduce the heat and simmer until tender, but not falling about. about 45-60 minutes.
+Once bubbling, reduce the heat and simmer until tender, but not falling apart, about 45-60 minutes.
+You should be able to easily mash a bean between your fingers.

 If starting with canned beans, skip this step.